 When engaging in political activity, failure to play by the rules can result in expensive or embarrassing consequences.
 Meanwhile, scrutiny awaits from all directions — the media, government regulators, adversaries, watchdog groups and the electorate.
-Organizations can spend countless hours of staff time and thousands of dollars struggling their way through these rules, but better alternatives exist.

 These are brief documents I have written, advising, in general terms, how political committees should approach a particular scenario or transaction.

 Here, I review Bitcoin transactions through a campaign finance lens.
 As I discuss, Bitcoin has made its way into the political sphere, and the regulations are not keeping up.

 Here, I discuss the duties and liabilities associated with political committee treasurers.
 Treasurers may find it surprising that certain violations could result in personal liability.